deepali-ds/OmdenaMLOps/Assignment1/readme.md

-This is AI MLOps course ofeered by Omdena School
+This is AI MLOps course offered by Omdena School